 IAI Actuarial Exams are divided into 2 types.
 Namely three hour Written examination and Practical examinations.

-Written examination comes in four stages:
+The written examination comes in four stages:

 1. Core Technical Stage (CT): There are 9 subjects in this and you have to pass all the following 9 subjects are: